The Disease In Birds: Impact And Control Measures

 The tendency of influenza viruses to undergo frequent and permanent antigenic changes necessitates constant monitoring of the global influenza situation and annual adjustments in the composition of influenza vaccines.
 Both activities have been a cornerstone of the WHO Global Influenza Programme since its inception in 1947.

-Influenza viruses have a second characteristic of great public health concern: influenza A viruses, including subtypes from different species, can swap or â€œreassortâ€ genetic materials and merge.
+Public health is a concern not just for a few but for all of us.
+It connects each one of us.
+It is important that healthy lifestyle is promoted at a community level.
+Injury prevention and researching about diseases is an on-going process by the public health department.
+These websites state how the government is taking steps for the better health of its entire population. influenza A viruses, including subtypes from different species, can swap or â€œreassortâ€ genetic materials and merge.
 This reassortment process, known as antigenic â€œshiftâ€, results in a novel subtype different from both parent viruses.
 As populations will have no immunity to the new subtype, and as no existing vaccines can confer protection, antigenic shift has historically resulted in highly lethal pandemics.
 For this to happen, the novel subtype needs to have genes from human influenza viruses that make it readily transmissible from person to person for a sustainable period.

 Conditions favourable for the emergence of antigenic shift have long been thought to involve humans living in close proximity to domestic poultry and pigs.
 Because pigs are susceptible to infection with both avian and mammalian viruses, including human strains, they can serve as a â€œmixing vesselâ€ for the scrambling of genetic material from human and avian viruses, resulting in the emergence of a novel subtype.
 Recent events, however, have identified a second possible mechanism.
 Evidence is mounting that, for at least some of the 15 avian influenza virus subtypes circulating in bird populations, humans themselves can serve as the â€œmixing vesselâ€.